suttna/botbuilder-slack-extension/README.md

 server.post("/", connector.listen());

-// Start listenting for direct slack events server.post('/your-slack-path-for-events', slackEventListener.webhooksHandler())
+// Start listenting for direct slack events server.post('/your-slack-path-for-events', slackEventListener.webhooksHandler());

 bot.on('channel_created', (event) => {
   console.log('we are here');
 });

-// Start listenting for slack commands server.post('/your-slack-path-for-commands', slackEventListener.commandsHandler())
+// Start listenting for slack commands server.post('/your-slack-path-for-commands', slackEventListener.commandsHandler());

 bot.on('slackCommand', (event) => {
   // If you want to use slack commands
 })
 ```